Greek Festival, Okinawan Festival, and Other Cultural Festivals on Oahu Worth Going to with Kids

 The Event

-Filipino Fiesta happens annually in spring (typically April or May) at Kapiolani Park, with a Saturday parade through Kalakaua Avenue and a weekend festival at the park.
-It is hosted by the Filipino Community Center and various Filipino-American organizations and celebrates Hawaii's large and culturally significant Filipino community.
+Filipino Fiesta happens annually in spring (typically April or May) at Kapiolani Park, with a Saturday parade up Kalakaua Avenue and a weekend festival at the park.
+Hosted by the Filipino Community Center and various Filipino-American groups, it celebrates Hawaii's huge and culturally significant Filipino community.

 What to Expect

-The Saturday parade is the headline - colorful traditional dress, Filipino regional cultural groups marching, music, and floats representing different provinces and regions.
+The parade is the headline.
+Traditional dress, regional cultural groups, music, floats representing different provinces.
 The festival at Kapiolani Park has Filipino food (lumpia, pancit, lechon, halo-halo for dessert), live music, and cultural performances.
-There is usually a Miss Filipinas pageant element and various cultural exhibitions.
+Usually a Miss Filipinas pageant element and various exhibitions.

 Family Logistics

-Free admission to both the parade and the festival at the park.
-Food is a la carte at the festival.
-Park at Honolulu Zoo lots or the Kapiolani Bandstand area, or walk from Waikiki.
+Free admission to both the parade and the park festival.
+Food is a la carte.
+Park at Honolulu Zoo lots or near the Kapiolani Bandstand, or walk from Waikiki.

 April/May weather is hot - sunscreen, hats, water are mandatory.
-The food booths sell out by mid-afternoon on the Saturday so plan to eat between 11 a.m. and 2 p.m.
+Food booths sell out by mid-afternoon Saturday so plan to eat between 11 a.m. and 2 p.m.
+Sis Lehua learned this the hard way the year we showed up at 3.

 Tips with Kids

 Lumpia (Filipino fried spring rolls) and pancit (noodles) are universal kid wins.
-Halo-halo is a colorful shaved ice dessert with sweet beans, fruit, and ice cream that kids find amazing to look at and reasonable to eat.
-The cultural performances often include children's dance groups, which is fun for visiting kids to watch.
+Halo-halo is a colorful shaved ice dessert with sweet beans, fruit, and ice cream.
+Kids find it amazing to look at and reasonable to eat.
+The cultural performances often include children's dance groups, which visiting kids love to watch.

-What All These Festivals Have in Common (and Why They Are Better Than a Luau)
+What All These Festivals Have in Common (and Why They Beat a Tourist Luau)

-Tourist luaus are fine, but they are designed for tourists.
-The Greek, Okinawan, and Filipino festivals (and the others on this list) are designed for the actual local community.
-The food is what locals eat; the music is what local families dance to; the kids running around are local kids; the moms behind the food counters are real moms making the food with their family recipes.
-The cultural authenticity is much higher, the prices are 10x lower, and your kids see Hawaii as it actually is - not as the airport postcard version.
+Tourist luaus are fine.
+They are designed for tourists.
+The Greek, Okinawan, and Filipino festivals are designed for the local community.
+The food is what locals eat.
+The music is what local families dance to.
+The kids running around are local kids.
+The aunties behind the food counters are real aunties making their family recipes.
+Cultural authenticity is way higher, prices are 10x lower, and your kids see Hawaii as it actually is - not the airport postcard version.

-If you have the choice between a $200/person commercial luau and any of these cultural festivals, take the festival.
-Spend the saved $800 on a real Hawaii adventure - a snorkeling trip, a helicopter tour, or just an extra night at the beach.
+If you have the choice between a $200-per-person commercial luau and any of these, take the festival.
+Spend the saved $800 on a real Hawaii adventure - a snorkel trip, a helicopter tour, or just an extra night at the beach.

 What to Bring (Universal Cultural Festival Kit)